ganuza/today-i-learned/React/constructor-super-render-in-react.md

 * The render method is required in all class components.
 * It returns the JSX that defines what should be rendered on the screen.
 * The render method should be pure, meaning it should not modify state or directly interact with the DOM.

+### Key Takeaways:
+* super(props) is required when using a constructor in a class component to properly initialize this.
+* The constructor is mainly used to set up state and bind methods.
+* The render() method determines what appears in the UI.